belibug/ansible-pull/README.md

 - add authenticated users to ssh list
 - set dot files sync
 - set failed alert
+- reconfigure to use vault-id instead of password file for first run

 ## setup Ansible Play for scheduled tasks